PrasanthPradeep/saturday-hack-night-langchain/README.md

 #

 ## How it Works ?
-1. Paste youtube video link.
+1. Paste Replicate API
 2. Press Enter.
-3. Yaa!
-Your answer is ready.
+3. Enter your prompt
+4. Get amazed by the convosation

 ## Libraries used
 Python 3<br>